1) My story begins the year after the Flood,

 140) His mother and her priests twisted his mind,

-Making him think that he was some kind of god.
+Making him think he was some kind of god.

 Into their coils, his soul they entwined,